About the Journal

 Technology : reviews of particular tools or resources that help them in their marketing efforts.
 They should be focused on library marketing, graphic design, public relations, social media promotion, and outreach.
 They should be written in a formal, academic tone.
 They should be unbiased and provide a critical analysis of the specific technology tool with comparisons to other technology tools.

-Marketing Libraries Journal (MLJ) is published twice a year.
+Marketing Libraries Journal (MLJ) is published once a year.

-Marketing Libraries Journal undergoes a double blind peer review process for scholarly submissions and a single blind peer review for practical submissions.
-If you are interested in serving as a peer reviewer or serve as part of the advisory board, please email email@example.com
+Marketing Libraries Journal undergoes a double-blind peer review process for scholarly submissions and a single-blind peer review for practical submissions.
+If you are interested in volunteering to serve as peer reviewer, copy editor or proof reader (during production), or serve in another capacity, please email email@example.com

-The Journal is open access “gold” and “green”.
+The Journal is classified as open-access “platinum” and “green”.
+All articles are open access (OA).
 There are no author processing charges (APCs).
 Authors are never charged any article submission or processing fees.
-Both readers and authors can access articles for free.
-Authors can self archive their articles at the time of publication.
-Authors can self archive in digital repositories or on their own personal websites at publication.
-Please ensure to indicate the URL of the journal when self archiving.
+Both readers and authors can access and read articles for free.
+Authors can self-archive their articles at the time of publication.
+Authors can self-archive their work in digital repositories or on their own personal websites at publication.
+Please ensure to indicate the URL of the Journal when self-archiving.
 Authors retain copyright and full publishing rights.
 Articles are published under a CC-BY-NC-SA license.

 Indexing and Discoverability